Unbiasedness and Optimization of Regional Weight Cancellation: Introduction

 For day-to-day industrial needs in the field of nuclear reactor physics, deterministic codes are used to solve the neutron transport equation, estimating the reaction rates and the power distribution in the reactor core \cite{AP3,Collins2016,CASMO5}.
 Deterministic methods have the advantage of running fast, but this speed comes at the cost of accuracy: many approximations are introduced, discretizing the phase space (position, direction and energy) and thus leading to a bias in the results.
 The gold-standard in reactor physics for solving the neutron transport equation is the Monte Carlo method, which does not need to introduce any discretization of the phase space, and is therefore free of any bias \cite{the_sacred_text}.
 This high-fidelity simulation method comes at the cost of requiring extensive computer resources.
 Because of this computational cost, multi-physics simulations of a full-core nuclear reactor model, using Monte Carlo neutronics codes coupled with other state-of-the-art thermal-hydraulics and fuel performance codes, have become possible only very recently, mainly thanks to the increase in available computer power and to the development of efficient variance-reduction techniques \cite{Romano2020, Mancusi2022}.

 In these Monte Carlo simulations, the particles being simulated (typically neutrons or photons) carry a statistical weight, which is used to estimate observable quantities such as reaction rates and power distributions within the core of the nuclear reactor.
 For most applications involved in nuclear reactor physics or radiation shielding problems, these statistical weights are always positive.
 However, several types of Monte Carlo neutronics simulations require that the particles being sampled carry negative statistical weights (or complex weights, where each component is allowed to be negative).
-Such types of calculations include the evaluation of the second harmonic of the flux, critical buckling, neutron noise, and special rejection sampling methods for spatially continuous material properties \cite{Yamamoto2013,Booth2003,Yamamoto2012,Rouchon2017,Belanger2020}.
-Random walk problems using positive and negative statistical weights emerge more broadly in many applications outside of nuclear reactor physics, e.g.\ in quantum diffusion Monte Carlo \cite{Arnow1982}.
+Problems that require negative weights include the evaluation of the second harmonic of the flux, critical buckling, and neutron noise, as the quantities being estimated in these problems can be negative \cite{Yamamoto2012,Booth2003,Yamamoto2012,Rouchon2017}.
+There are also special rejection sampling methods which allow negative weights, that could be used to treat spatially continuous material properties, even when the desired quantities should be positive \cite{Belanger2020}.
+Random walk problems using positive and negative statistical weights emerge more broadly in many applications outside of nuclear reactor physics, e.g.\ in quantum diffusion Monte Carlo \cite{Arnow1982}, or in the Wigner Monte Carlo formalism \cite{Sellier2015}.
 Such simulations can be particularly challenging, as the summing of positive and negative contributions to estimate the observable quantities leads to very large variances in these tallies: it is often recognized that weight cancellation is mandatory to ensure convergence \cite{Booth2003,Yamamoto2012,Assaraf2007}.